Donor Management Policy

 - does the donation align to AC mission and vision;

-- any restrictions that determine whether AC can accept;
+- are there any restrictions that determine whether AC can accept;

 Any requests made by a donor or the College must be documented clearly in writing.
 This may take the form of a proposal, will, expression of interest or formal letter.